seekerpig/gds-swe-supplyally-govwallet-takehome/readme.md

 The application is a console-based application that the "admin" member interacts with, the admin in charge of providing the redemption services to the representative staff that comes up to them.

+Note: new redemptions data is persistent and stored inside redemptions.csv

 # To Start App
+npm install
+and
 npm run dev

+# To Run Unit tests (using Jest)
+npm test

 # Assumptions